jermbo/BackToBasics/README.md

 JSON stands for **JavaScript Object Notation**.

-JSON is a lightweight data-interchange format that a lof of api's use to communicate.
+JSON is a lightweight data-interchange format that a lot of api's use to communicate.
 It's easy to read and write and is used practically anywhere.

 JSON is a subset of JavaScript and there are stricter rules on its syntax.